RobinAntu/CSE3CAP_TEAM_B-/README.md

 ## Project Structure
 - `index.html` – Contains the entire React SPA using inline scripts.
-- `planner.js` – Demonstrates the planning algorithm pipeline.
+- `planner.js` – Demonstrates the planning algorithm pipeline and persists data with `localStorage`.
 - `package.json` – Basic metadata and placeholder scripts.
-- `style.css` – Global theme styles.
+- `style.css` – Global theme with a professional color palette.

+## Data Persistence
+User inputs and generated plans are saved in the browser's `localStorage` so you can revisit and monitor previously entered data.

 ## Notes
 This project is a minimal prototype.
 For a production-ready React app, consider using a build tool like Vite, CRA, or Next.js.